HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="set_cookie.sql"
 ) }}

-In 2021, we see an increase in awareness regarding set-cookie and caching coexisting.
-While still only 5% of web pages are using the private directive with Set-Cookie, the total number of cacheable set-cookie responses decreased by 4.41%.
+In 2021, we see an increase in awareness regarding `set-cookie` and caching coexisting.
+While still only 5% of web pages are using the private directive with `set-cookie`, the total number of cacheable `set-cookie` responses decreased by 4.41%.

 ## What type of content are we caching?

-We see that Font, CSS, and Audio files are over 99% cacheable, with almost 100% of pages currently caching fonts.
-This could be in part due to their static nature, making them prime choices for caching because
+Font, CSS, and Audio files are over 99% cacheable, with almost 100% of pages currently caching fonts.
+This could be in part due to their static nature, making them prime choices for caching.

 {{ figure_markup(
   image="caching-by-resource-type.png",